RaphaeleL/pypp/README.md

 | **Python3 with C Backend** through Shared Libs and Ctypes                         | 5.46 sec                  |
 | **Python3 with C Backend** through Shared Libs and the 'Python.h' Headerfile      | 18.71 sec                 |
 | **Python3**                                                                       | 101.61 sec                |

+The performance results may vary based on the system you are using and do not include the time taken to compile the C and Go implementations.